 If you have heartburn, you might not want to take sleeping pills for your insomnia.
 It increases your risk of acid reflux at night, damaging the cells lining the esophagus.
-Try eating sleep inducing food items, meditation techniques and yoga postures to induce sleep.
+Try eating sleep-inducing food items, meditation techniques, and yoga postures to induce sleep.

 Taking sleeping pills may make you tired and drowsy for the next day.
-Sleeping pills are powerful hypnotics and can have a lasting effect till the next day, making you prone to exhaustion.
+Sleeping pills are powerful hypnotics and can have a lasting effect until the next day, making you prone to exhaustion.
 Aromatherapy is a good alternative method to hypnotics.

 However, sometimes taking sleeping pills may become necessary.
 Make it a point to consult your doctor before using any such hypnotics to get you the best drug for your use.